infobsmi/b33s/docs/multi-user/README.md

 }
 ```

 If the user is authenticating using an STS credential which was authorized from AD/LDAP we allow `ldap:*` variables, currently only supports `ldap:username`.
-Following example shows LDAP users full programmatic access to a LDAP user-specific directory (their own "home directory") in MinIO.
+Following example shows LDAP users full programmatic access to a LDAP user-specific directory (their own "home directory") in B33S.

 ```
 {